som-shahlab/ehr_ml/doc_src/source/setup.rst

 1. You must first have a clinical dataset in OMOP form.
 One example accessible synthetic clinical dataset is the OMOP SynPUF dataset available at http://www.ltscomputingllc.com/downloads/.

 2. The clinical dataset must have an attached OMOP vocabulary.
 Normally this comes with the dataset itself, but in the case of SynPUF this must be downloaded seperately from https://athena.ohdsi.org/.
 Make sure to perform the CPT4 postprocessing step after downloading.
+Place the resulting concept files in the directory with the synthetic data.

 3. You must have a recent copy of UMLS.
 This can be obtained from https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html.